WojciechMula/cleanup-headers/README.rst

 This simple script helps in removing unnecessary includes from C/C++ files.

-Huge code base or legacy code usually means that implementation files are full of include files that piled up over years.
-Likewise, creating a new project by forking an old one might end up with tons of leftovers.
+A huge code base or legacy code usually means that implementation files are full of includes hat pilled up over years.
+Likewise, creating a new project by forking an old one ends up with tons of leftovers.

 How it works?